hsyen23/cmake_quickstart/Lesson 6.1/README.md

 	DESTINATION ${CMAKE_INSTALL_PREFIX}/lib
 	EXPORT myLibraryExportTarget)
 ```
-install target and specify EXPORT, so CMAKE know this target is a part of export while creating export .cmake file.
+install target and specify `EXPORT`, so CMAKE know this target is a part of export while creating export .cmake file.

-EXPORT name needs to be same for your export .cmake file.
+`EXPORT` name needs to be same for your export .cmake file.

 # CMakeLists.txt